Hugo Coelho

-Hugo Nunes Coelho (born 30 October 1980) is a Portuguese footballer who plays as a central defender.
+Hugo Nunes Coelho (born 30 October 1980) is a retired Portuguese footballer who played as a central defender.

 Football career

 Born in Mafamude, Vila Nova de Gaia, Porto District, Coelho played mostly at amateur level in his country, his biggest achievement being appearing in 12 matches in the second division for A.D.
 Ovarense in 2005–06, in a relegation-ending season.

 He played top flight football in Hong Kong (one year) and Cyprus (three).